-Hawthorn’s Axil Coffee Roasters has a very reliable baked eggs with spicy peperonata, dukkah, Meredith feta and pumpkin grain toast.
+Hawthorn’s Axil Coffee Roasters has a great baked egg dish with spicy peperonata, dukkah, Meredith feta and pumpkin grain toast.
 We also won’t judge you for following it up with their red velvet pancakes...

 Similarly, Prahan’s Tall Timber serve a delish shakshuka with gently poached eggs in a base of tomatoes, capsicum, onion, eggplant, and spices, served with toasted ciabatta.
 It'll put your scrambled eggs on Wonderwhite to shame.

 Back across the river is Hawthorn’s Liar Liar, who’ve mastered the cold-weather brunch dish with their sublime house baked eggs containing no less than two poached eggs, feta, pesto and warm Turkish bread.

 West of the CBD is the Footscray Milking Station who boast a pimped-up baked eggs with tomato sugo, spiced chickpeas, roast capsicum, sausage, squacquarone cheese and hommus bruscetta.
 Holy fook.

 Get closely acquainted with the shakshuka baked eggs at Richmond’s Friends Of Mine, which come nestled in a base of tomatoes, onion, capsicum, eggplant and spices, served with warm Turkish bread.

 Find your mister right at Mr Mister in the form of baked eggs shakshuka with chorizo crumb, spiced tomato and pepper sauce, mozzarella, grilled eggplant and zucchini, almonds, puffed chickpeas and grilled flatbread.
 (You had us at chorizo crumb).